4 bed Terraced SOLD STC

 What is Included?

-Within the front bedroom there are built-in wardrobes included within the sale.
-Other appliances and furniture are not automatically included but may be available for separate negotiation.
+Appliances in the kitchen are free-standing and are therefore not automatically included, but may be available for separate negotiation.

 Estimated Rental Value